storesafe/cordova-sqlite-storage/README.md

 - Android
 - iOS
 - macOS ("osx" platform)
-- Windows 10 (UWP) desktop and mobile (see below for major limitations)
+- Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)

 Browser platform is supported as described in [Browser platform usage notes](#browser-platform-usage-notes) section below.